VisActor/VTable/docs/assets/guide/en/edit/edit_cell.md

    *
    * In most cases you don't need to call this function,
    * since Enter key click is handled by VTable automatically,
-   * and mouse click can be handled by `onClickElsewhere`.
+   * and mouse click can be handled by `isEditorElement`.
    *
    * However, if your editor has its own complete button,
    * or you have external elements like Tooltip,